How To Help With Devastating Australia Fires

 Advertisement

 Holding the right people accountable, though, can be complicated.
-Australian Prime Minister Scott Morrison abruptly ended his visit to a fire-affected town on Thursday after local residents criticized him for not doing more.
-Morrison is a climate change skeptic who has downplayed the role that it’s played in the fires.
+Australian Prime Minister Scott Morrison abruptly ended his visit to a fire-affected town on Thursday after local residents criticised him for not doing more.
+Morrison is a climate change sceptic who has downplayed the role that it’s played in the fires.

 “There are some fires that have been started by just carelessness, others sadly have been the result of direct arson, many have been created by dry lightning strikes,” he said at a news conference in December.
 “The drought conditions have certainly been a big contributor in terms of the dryness of the fuel load.
 There are also many other issues.”